+Skip the crowds at Versailles, and take a Vaux le Vicomte and Fontainebleau day trip instead.
 Pick-up and drop-off at your hotel or apartment in central Paris.
-Admissions to both castles is included.
-Skip the crowds at Versailles
+Admission to both castles is included.

 Price: $345 per person.
 Minimum 4 for a guarantee.

-There are three spectacular castles within an easy drive from Paris: Vaux Le Vicomte, Fontainbleau, and of course, Versailles.
-Our Vaux le Vicomte and Fontainebleau day trip from Paris is a great way to experience two castles in one day.
-They are also less crowded than Versailles, but just as impressive.
+There are three spectacular palaces within an easy drive from Paris: Vaux Le Vicomte, Fontainbleau, and of course, Versailles.
+Our Vaux le Vicomte and Fontainebleau day trip from Paris is a great way to experience two of them in one day.
+Less crowded than Versailles, but just as impressive.

 The tour lasts approximately 9 hours.
 Available from early March through the first week of November, seven days a week.

-Vaux le Vicomte - Just an hour’s drive south of Paris, Vaux Le Vicomte is a masterwork of 17th century splendor.
+Vaux le Vicomte – Just an hour’s drive south of Paris, Vaux Le Vicomte is a masterwork of 17th- century splendor.
 Bought by Nicolas Fouquet in 1641, Vaux le Vicomte was turned into a jewel of cutting edge garden and interior design, thanks to the great talents of architect Lois Le Vau, painter Charles Le Brun and landscape gardener Andre le Notre.
 The transformation of the estate took 20 years, ultimately forming the design template for Versailles.
 A long decline of the property as it changed hands over the centuries ended in 1875, when sugar magnate Alfred Sommier bought it, determined to restore its beauty.
-His heirs continue the process to this day.
+His heirs still own and maintain the property.

 Next, you’ll visit Chateau de Fontainebleau, perhaps the world’s most elaborate hunting lodge.
 Starting in the 12th century as a medieval fortification, it became the hunting lodge of the French royal family thanks to the abundant game, dense forest and local fresh water springs.
 Henry III and IV in particular greatly expanded the footprint of the chateau, adding grand apartments, ballrooms and portrait galleries.
-After the destruction of the French Revolution, Napoleon I and II restored much of the grandeur.
+Over the years Fontainebleau fell into disrepair.
+After the French Revolution, Napoleon I and II restored much of the grandeur.
 Subsequent conflicts saw the estate occupied by the Prussian Army, the German Army during WWII, and the Allied forces during the liberation in 1944.

 - Hotel or apartment pick-up in central Paris